fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Structures).

+*Blueprint:* Granted once you build your first Basic Habitat, attach an Access Platform, and construct an RTG inside it.

 *Cost:* 20x [Building Material](#building-material)

 A simple, two-door habitat module.
 It's an upgrade over the [Basic Habitat](#basic-habitat) in that it provides somewhat more usable interior space.